KoolLSL/lslforge/README.md

 ## Forks Purposes

+* [`KoolLSL`](https://github.com/KoolLSL/lslforge): Updating since 0.1.9.10, cloned from raysilent
-* [`raysilent`](https://github.com/raysilent/lslforge): This is a fork where the most activity is happening, which is maintaining the latest LSL definitions for functions and constants of `LSL` according to the recent [Release Notes](https://releasenotes.secondlife.com/categories/simulator.html), also bug fixes, and keeping the Eclipse Plugin Update Site up-to-date.
+* [`raysilent`](https://github.com/raysilent/lslforge): This was a fork where the most activity is happening, which is maintaining the latest LSL definitions for functions and constants of `LSL` according to the recent [Release Notes](https://releasenotes.secondlife.com/categories/simulator.html), also bug fixes, and keeping the Eclipse Plugin Update Site up-to-date.
 * [`elnewfie`](https://github.com/elnewfie/lslforge): After all the tests are accomplished, the repo is merged into the [`elnewfie`](https://github.com/elnewfie/lslforge)'s original repo, to avoid confusion.

 ### Changelog

+* **0.1.9.12**
+    * Added functions and constants till Simulator Release 2024-02-21.7995320426 (llGetNotecardLineSync, llComputeHash, llRezObjectWithParams...) thanks to [@ChloeConstantine](https://github.com/ChloeConstantine)
+    * Renamed some folders (eclipse to update-site, lslforge to lslforge-dev, lslforge/eclipse to lslforge-dev/eclipse-project)
+    * Updated all_compile_haskell_win32.bat
+    * Compiled only for win32 (not mac, linux)

+* **0.1.9.11**
+    * Added constants: CLICK_ACTION_IGNORE, PRIM_SCULPT_TYPE_MESH, PRIM_SCULPT_FLAG_ANIMESH, SIM_STAT_*
+    * Added functions: llLinksetDataDeleteFound, llLinksetDataCountFound, llList2ListSlice, llListSortStrided, llListFindStrided

 * **0.1.9.10**
     * Still under developement.
 Trying to add the lastest LSL functions.
 Tested only in Windows.